 After nearly 30 years in international sales and marketing, rising from a entry-level position at 3M to executive vice president at Imation Corp.
 In 2005, Dave relocated permanently to Cape Cod and founded Gustare with Catherine.
 As past president, Dave’s leadership was instrumental in Chatham Shark Center merger with the nonprofit Atlantic White Shark Conservancy.
 His civic involvement also includes numerous working committees and regional entrepreneurial, economic development, municipal, and nonprofit organizations.
 As a result of Dave’s inventiveness, Gustare was recognized with Cape Cod SCORE’s “Build a Better Mousetrap” award given to local businesses “that survive the critical first five years and appear to be headed for long-term success.”

-After her undergraduate degree at Vassar College, Kelly established her bakery café, Cookies & Cream, which she owned for eight years.
+After earning her undergraduate degree in psychology at Vassar College, Kelly established her bakery café, Cookies & Cream, which she owned for eight years.
 Fueled by her passion and desire to obtain a formal culinary education, Kelly went on to earn a degree in Baking and Pastry Arts at The Culinary Institute of America in New York while operating her business full time.
-After graduation, Kelly worked as a pastry chef at Wequassett Resort and Golf Club and the Chatham Bars Inn, where she rose from pastry cook to executive pastry chef during her eight years at the waterfront resort.
-Kelly’s endless creativity and dedication have been key to the Test Kitchen’s growth.
-Be sure to pick Kelly’s brain about recipes and the chemistry of cooking if you see her in Chatham.
+After graduation, Kelly worked as a pastry cook at Wequassett Resort and Golf Club and the Chatham Bars Inn, where she rose from pastry cook to executive pastry chef during her eight years at the waterfront resort.
+Kelly’s endless creativity and dedication have been key to the Gustare Test Kitchen’s recipe development.
+Kelly is the owner of Sweet Daisies, Custom Cakes & Confections.
+She can be found on Facebook and at local Farmer’s Markets.